aryanreddyV/Framework-for-AI-Data-Integrity/README.md

 PURE and IMPURE DATA:::: Blackhole Data Synthesis & Data Verification

-Lead Researcher & Developer: Vukkadapu Aryan Reddy
+Lead Researcher & Developer::: Vukkadapu Aryan Reddy

 Project Overview:::
 This repository contains a comprehensive research project focused on the synthesis and verification of data through the lens of blackhole theory.